Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 Planet III held that the right of access to new complaints attaches when they are filed.
 The filing date is determined by the date of receipt which is also when a new complaint becomes a public document.

-The Ninth Circuit panel led by Judge Kim Wardlaw then remanded the case this summer to the trial court for a determination of attorney fees.
+The Ninth Circuit panel led by Judge Kim Wardlaw then remanded the case last summer to the trial court for a determination of attorney fees.

 “Significantly, however, through this litigation, Courthouse News Service (CNS) established that a First Amendment right of access to civil complaints at the time of filing exists, and that this right is reviewed under the Press Enterprise II standard,” said the Ninth Circuit’s order.
 “Because CNS succeeded in gaining ‘some of the benefit [it] sought in bringing suit,’ it is the prevailing party.”